Gapminder/vizabi-website/_tutorials/2017-04-19-make-a-component.md

 {%
   include tutorials/post-title.html
-  title="Make a component for Vizabi.
-A new visual method" badge="hard"
+  title="Make a component for Vizabi" subtitle="A new visual method" badge="hard"
 %}
 <!--more-->